davide-marino00/PBI_DOCS/refac.md

 			        PrevBudget
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX code snippet defines a measure called `Msr_Budget`, which is designed to calculate a budget figure based on sales data, specifically focusing on the sales price in a base currency.
-Here’s a breakdown of what this measure does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet defines a measure called `Msr_Budget`, which is used to calculate a budget value based on sales data over time, specifically focusing on weekly performance.
+Here’s a breakdown of what it does in simple business terms:

 1. **Identify the Current Week**:
-   - The measure starts by determining the current week of the year using the `SELECTEDVALUE` function on the `DimDate[WeekNumberOfYear]` column.
-This means it looks at the context of the report or dashboard to find out which week is currently being analyzed.
+   - The measure starts by determining the current week number of the year using the `SELECTEDVALUE` function.
+This means it looks at the context in which the measure is being evaluated (like a report or dashboard) to find out which week is currently selected.

 2. **Calculate Previous Budget**:
    - Next, it calculates a value called `PrevBudget`.
-This is done using the `CALCULATE` function, which allows for modifying the context in which a measure is evaluated.
+This is done using the `CALCULATE` function, which modifies the context of the calculation.
-   - Inside `CALCULATE`, it uses the measure `[Msr_SalesPriceBaseCurrency]`, which presumably represents the sales price in the base currency.
+   - It uses the measure `[Msr_SalesPriceBaseCurrency]`, which presumably represents some form of sales or revenue in a base currency.
-   - The `FILTER` function is applied to the `DimDate` table to include only those weeks that are less than the current week.
-This means it sums up or aggregates the sales price for all previous weeks.
+   - The `FILTER` function is applied to the `DimDate` table to include only those weeks that are earlier than the current week.
+The `ALLSELECTED` function ensures that any filters applied to the date dimension are respected, but it still allows for the calculation of previous weeks.

 3. **Return the Appropriate Value**:
    - Finally, the measure uses an `IF` statement to decide what to return:
-     - If the current sales price measure (`[Msr_SalesPriceBaseCurrency]`) is not blank (meaning there is data for the current week), it returns that current sales price.
+     - If the current sales measure `[Msr_SalesPriceBaseCurrency]` is not blank (meaning there is actual sales data for the current week), it returns that current sales value.
-     - If the current sales price is blank (indicating no data for the current week), it returns the previously calculated budget (`PrevBudget`).
+     - If the current sales measure is blank (indicating no sales data for the current week), it returns the previously calculated budget value (`PrevBudget`).

 ### Summary:
-In summary, this measure calculates the sales price for the current week if available.
-If there is no sales data for the current week, it falls back to the total sales price from all previous weeks.
-This approach ensures that the measure provides a meaningful budget figure, either reflecting current performance or leveraging historical data when current data is missing.
+In summary, this measure calculates the budget for the current week based on sales data.
+If there are sales figures available for the current week, it uses those figures.
+If not, it falls back to the budget from previous weeks.
+This approach helps businesses understand their current performance against historical data, allowing for better decision-making and forecasting.

 **`MSR_Cumulative Cost`**